Section Six: Stipends and Other Financial Assistance

 A stipend is a fixed sum of money, intended to defray cost of living, and subject to all applicable taxes.
 Stipend amounts vary by discipline and program.
 Assistants will receive W-2 Wage and Tax Statements from Payroll.
 FICA taxes (social security) are not deducted from fall and spring stipends.
 FICA is charged to the stipends of assistants in summer unless assistants are registered and provide proof of their summer registration to the Payroll Department.

 Stipend checks are standardly issued every other Wednesday and disbursed in 10 payments each semester (10 in fall and 10 in spring) over the academic year (August to May) unless stated otherwise in award offers.
 Graduate assistants should sign up for direct deposit on CheckMarq.
 Direct deposit instructions and the payroll schedule (see section titled Grad Memo) are available on the Payroll Department’s website (restricted to campus or Marquette VPN).
-Students not signing up for direct deposit must pick up their checks in person from the Payroll Department (Straz Tower, 915 W. Wisconsin Ave., Room 175) during their regular business hours.
+Students not signing up for direct deposit will have their checks sent to Marquette Central (Zilber Hall, Room 121) where they can be picked up during their regular business hours.
 Stipend checks cannot be mailed.

 Supplemental Stipends